Are you looking for the best code editors to edit WordPress theme files?

 Espresso is a web development tool for Mac.
 It comes with a powerful code editor and built-in CSSEdit.

-It comes with a beautiful interface and advanced features like drag and drop code snippets, code folding, navigator, live styling, and X-ray preview.
+It has a beautiful interface and advanced features like drag and drop code snippets, code folding, navigator, live styling, and X-ray preview.

 We hope this article helped you find the perfect code editor for your needs.
-You may also want to check out our guide on how to customize WordPress excerpts (no coding required).
+You may also want to check out our guide on how to customize WordPress excerpts (no coding required) or read our guide on how to start a WordPress blog.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.